Mim Mosaddeak

 Mim Mosaddeak is a Bangladeshi cricketer.
 He made his first-class debut for Rangpur Division in the 2017–18 National Cricket League on 29 September 2017.
 He plays as a right-handed batsman and made his List A debut on 14 April 2022, for Gazi Group cricketers in the 2021–22 Dhaka Premier Division Cricket League.

 Personal life

-On 21 October 2020, he married Bangladesh women's cricketer Sanjida Islam.
+On 21 October 2020, he married cricketer Sanjida Islam, who plays for the Bangladesh women's national cricket team.